zgoad1/VILE/README.md

 - Seed 2192: no fitting room error

 **- B -**
-- Map Generator seems to heavily favor default area
+- It's easy for one area type to gain a monopoly over the map
-- Stamina replenishes too fast
+- Stamina replenishes too fast (leave it for now for debugging)
 - Traveling into a tunnel dead end via Conductor will slam dunk you into oblivion.
 - Sprinting can sometimes fuse you with a wall
 - If Tess is attacked while rising into the air (attack1d), she goes flying